Skip to main content

 What does overfishing mean for people?

 The impacts of overfished oceans even spread back to humans.
-Anyone who relies on fishing for their livelihoods will be in trouble when the fish start to disappear..
+Anyone who relies on fishing for their livelihood will be in trouble when the fish start to disappear..
 The most extensive impacts of overfishing will be felt by coastal and island communities that depend on fish as a primary source of protein.
 These groups must either transition to a completely new way of life or risk pervasive malnourishment and malnutrition.

 Sold tuna taken away to be delivered to the buyers.